parkermac/LO/extract/tef2/README.md

 ---

 `bulk_calc.py` boils down the results of process_sections.py into some number of 'in' and 'out' layers, using code from Marvin Lorenz.
 Each of these is a time series, tidally averaged and subsampled to daily at noon UTC of each day.
-The results end up in pickled dicts, one for each section in
+The results end up in pickled dicts, one for each section in the collection.
+As a convenience we now include 'qprism' as a time series [m3 s-1].

 **(+)/bulk_[date range]**

 There can be more than two layers!

-[NOTE: I think this is where I should add the Qprism time series as a convenience.]

 ---